-Students learn the importance of using search engine optimization and ROI to build a successful
+Students learn the importance of using search engine optimization and ROI to build a successful online business.
+Through lecture and case studies students learn optimization techniques and how to convert clicks into monetary sales.
+Prerequisite: SMED 2850

 NEW MEDIA NARRATIVE WRITING